Power NI: Tariffs, Perks, Reviews & Contact Details

-Power NI is the chief electricity supplier in Northern Ireland, covering around 60% of its internal domestic market - that’s a little under half a million customers - and having operated nigh on 90 years.
+Power NI is an electricity supplier in Northern Ireland, covering around 60% of its internal domestic market - that’s a little under half a million customers - and having operated several decades.

 About Power NI